 Winter aid

-Support from Swiss experts on site
+Support from Swiss experts and specialists on site

 Financial assistance and multilateral support